Scripture Reference: Acts 17:16-34

 Paul continues his 2nd Missionary Journey by stopping in the wealthy and cultured city of Athens.
-Idols and altars to false Gods filled the city.
+Idols and altars to false gods filled the city.
 Paul was able to address a group of philosophers meeting on a rock hill called the Areopagus (Mars Hill).
-Idols were man’s attempt to make gods but Paul preached that men cannot make God.
-God has made man and all that is in the world.
+Idols were humanities attempt to make gods but Paul preached that humans cannot make God.
+God has made humans and all that is in the world.
 There is only one God and it is wrong to put anything above him.

 This lesson is a continuation of Paul’s 2nd Missionary Journey.
 He and Silas had set off from Antioch and travelled across Asia Minor re-visiting the churches that Paul and Barnabas had established during their 1st Missionary Journey.
 In Lystra a young man named Timothy joined them on the journey.
 After many attempts to take the Gospel message north Paul received a vision of a man in Macedonia begging him to come and help them.
 Going on to the Macedonian city of Philippi Paul and his group taught and converted a woman named Lydia and a Jailer from the prison along with the people in their households.

 In both Thessalonica and Berea Paul began sharing the good news of Jesus by first addressing the Jewish community in the local synagogues.
 Some Jews began following King Jesus while others used violence in an attempt to stop Paul and his companions from sharing the Gospel message.
 The new Christians in Berea escorted Paul to Athens for his own safety.
 The lesson today begins with Paul scoping out Athens while he waits for Silas and Timothy to arrive from Berea.